EduardoZepeda/go-web-crawler/README.md

  - connTimeout: Timeout (in seconds) before opening a new http connection.
 Default to 10
  - sleep: Timeout (in seconds) to sleep after the max number of concurrent connections has been reached.
 Default to 0
  - file: Route of the file containing the urls to crawl, separated by newlines.
 Default to urls.txt at root of the project.
+ - showResults: Show a summary of the urls with possible exposed .git or .env uris.

  ## Disclaimer